jellyfin-archive/jellyfin-docs/general/administration/installing.md

 **Install**

-1. Download the latest version
+1. Download the latest version.
-2. Run the installer
+2. Run the installer.
-3. (optional) When installing as a service, pick the service account type.
+3. (Optional) When installing as a service, pick the service account type.
-4. If everything was completed successfully, the Jellyfin service is now running
+4. If everything was completed successfully, the Jellyfin service is now running.
-5. Open your browser at http://localhost:8096 to finish setting up Jellyfin
+5. Open your browser at http://localhost:8096 to finish setting up Jellyfin.

 **Update**

-1. Download the latest version
+1. Download the latest version.
-2. Run the installer
+2. Run the installer.
 3. If everything was completed successfully, the Jellyfin service is now running as the new version.

 **Uninstall**

-1. Go to `Add or remove programs` in Windows
+1. Go to `Add or remove programs` in Windows.
-2. Search for Jellyfin
+2. Search for Jellyfin.
-3. Click Uninstall
+3. Click Uninstall.

 ### Manual Installation (x86/x64)

 **Install**

-1. Download and extract the latest version
+1. Download and extract the latest version.
-1. Create a folder `jellyfin` at your preferred install location
+1. Create a folder `jellyfin` at your preferred install location.
-1. Copy the extracted folder into the `jellyfin` folder and rename it to `system`
+1. Copy the extracted folder into the `jellyfin` folder and rename it to `system`.
 1. Create `jellyfin.bat` within your `jellyfin` folder containing:
     - To use the default library/data location at `%localappdata%`:
     `<--Your install path-->\jellyfin\system\jellyfin.exe`